krlaframboise/SmartThings/smartapps/krlaframboise/simple-zone-monitor.src/ReadMe.md

 **Future Features**
 _The details of these features will most likely changes as they're being implemented_

-**Version 0.0.10** will have some options to help prevent false positives.

-These are some of the settings I'm considering:

-* Zone Group option with choices like:
- - Any event (default)
- - Any event from more than one of its zones within x seconds.

- * Zone option with choices like:
- - Not Set (default) _uses Zone Group setting_
- - Any event
- - Any 2 events within x seconds
- - Any contact sensor event or 2 motion sensor events within x seconds.
+**Security Conditions** specify whether a zone is active if any device has activity, more than one device, or one contact sensor or more than one motions sensor.

-**Version 0.0.11** will have a web dashboard that can be accessed from any browser.
-This is one of the main reasons why zones should be setup based on device location.
+**Web Dashboard** that can be accessed from any browser and has some of these options:

-These are some of the features I'm thinking about:

 * Main Page
  - Allows you to change the Monitoring Status